 Just like all new lab members, the early stages of your PhD should revolve around questions!
 Whether your projects are well-defined or more malleable, this is the time to hammer out a framework for your time in the Hammond lab.
 Be diligent in crafting ideas and communicating with other lab members and with me.
 Consider applying for external funding if possible – I will gladly assist!
 While your projects are developing and classes are in full swing, it is also a good time to get your feet wet with common laboratory techniques by assisting on ongoing projects in the lab.
 Finally, this stage can seem filled with uncertainty – don’t be afraid to lean on the senior lab members, who have been there before (including myself!).

 Before you know it, you will be a senior member of the lab!
-In this role you will be expected to take on leadership within the lab, mentorship of younger students, and begin executing your own project in a more independent fashion.
-You may be asked to assist with manuscript and grant preparation as well as preparing for your own thesis.
+In this role you will be expected to take on leadership within the lab, mentorship of younger students, and begin executing your own project in a more independent fashion as you prepare to write your own papers and thesis.
+You may also be asked to assist with manuscript preparation in non-author (editing) roles, as well as grant application assembly.

 This stage is about achieving independence and working toward the next stage of your careers.
 I will readily help with writing postdoctoral fellowship applications, developing project ideas, including independent projects that can be taken with the postdoc, and big-picture project strategies and design.
 Postdocs are expected to act independently when writing and submitting manuscripts, readily mentor and train more junior members, and act as leaders within the lab.
 Depending on your career preferences, you may be more or less involved in grant applications as a key component of your own training.